“Good Value Upright Walker!”

 Overall it felt very sturdy and confidence-inspiring, just as long as you keep it on generally smooth and flat surfaces.

-Thanks to its relatively lightweight frame and simple design, the Beyour is easy to push, turn, and zip around the house.
-We sometimes found the position of the seat meant your knees would gently bump into the fabric when walking, but this wasn’t a big deal and we adjusted easily.
+Thanks to its relatively lightweight frame, this is easy to use.
+The Beyour has a simple design and is easy to push and turn making it to zip around the house.
+We sometimes found the position of the meant your knees would gently bump into the fabric when walking, but this wasn’t a big deal and we adjusted easily.

 Like all upright walkers, you do need to be aware of your surroundings and watch out for obstacles, because the higher center of gravity with these walkers means there is a possibility of “going over the handlebars” if you try to force it over terrain it was not designed for.

 Weight & Folded Size

-Most seniors won’t have any problems using this walker on a day-to-day basis.
-However, lifting and transporting the walker may be an issue if you are a little smaller or weaker than average.
+Most seniors won’t have any problems using this on a day-to-day basis.
+However, lifting and transporting the may be an issue if you are a little smaller or weaker than average.

 The seat on the Beyour Walker is OK but certainly could be improved.
 The main issue we had with the seat is the general sitting position you are put in.
 When seated you are wedged in between the handles of the walker.
 And while the seat itself is a decent size, measuring 18-inches wide and 10-inches deep, it feels much smaller than this because of the cramped position.

 And with no sit-to-stand handles or anything on the walker to easily grip on to, standing up can be a bit tricky, especially if you have trouble getting up without assistance.
 We would always rather have a seat than not, but if you’re planning on sitting for long periods or could use the help of sit-to-stand handles then the UPWalker Lite is probably a better fit for you.